Aantrreksh/sql-query/sql-query.md

     - If the format of the input objects is CSV and a delimiter other than the default `,` (comma) is used, you must specify the delimiter by using the `FIELDS TERMINATED BY` option of the [`STORED AS`](/docs/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause.
 All single Unicode characters are allowed as delimiters.
     - By default, it is assumed that CSV input objects have a header line that specifies the names of the input columns.
 If the objects don't have a header line, you must specify `NOHEADER` in the [`STORED AS`](/docs/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause.
     - By default, it is assumed that JSON input objects consist of a single JSON record per line.
 If individual records span multiple lines, you must specify `MULTILINE` in the [`STORED AS`](/docs/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause.
-    - If required, you can use `JOIN` constructs to join data from several input URIs, even if those URIs point to different instances of Cloud {{site.data.keyword.cos_short}} .
+    - If required, you can use `JOIN` constructs to join data from several input URIs, even if those URIs point to different instances of Cloud {{site.data.keyword.cos_short}}.
     - Use the `INTO` clause of a [query](/docs/sql-query?topic=sql-query-sql-reference#chapterSQLQueryStatement) to specify the output [URI](#unique), that is, the location to which the result is to be written and the wanted result format.
 2. The **Target location** field displays where the result is stored.
 An initial bucket in one of your {{site.data.keyword.cos_short}} instances is automatically created for you when you open the UI.
 It is then chosen as your default location, if your query does not specify an `INTO` clause.
 To ensure the automatic setup of an initial bucket, do the following steps in advance: